PSC Solar Fee

 Making a Difference

 The People’s Justice Council (The PJC) was incorporated as a nonprofit corporation in July 2018.
-Based out of Birmingham, Alabama, The PJC will primarily provide services to globally.
-The goal is to collaborate with interdisciplinary partners in all aspects of our work in service to disenfranchised communities.
+Based out of Birmingham, Alabama, The PJC collaborates with interdisciplinary partners globally in all aspects of our work in service to disenfranchised communities.

 The People’s Justice Council is a